Endoscopic Depth Estimation Based on Deep Learning: A Survey: Future Directions

 \section{Future Directions}

-Future research must pursue fundamental algorithmic innovations, deeper integration of contextual scene understanding, and the synergistic fusion of learning with new sensing technologies to propel the field toward clinical translation.
+To propel the field toward widespread clinical translation, future research must pursue not only fundamental algorithmic innovations but also a paradigm shift towards the synergistic fusion of depth information with new sensing technologies and large-scale knowledge models.